sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Support organizations can always prove success by showing service to someone .</h3 quote>
+<h3 quote align='center'>You can't hold a man down without staying down with him.</h3 quote>

 ---